Books About Miniature Lamps and About Other Antique Lighting

 by Marjorie Hulsebus, 2004.
 This is the newest of the books about

-a good number of miniature lamp collectors who contributed photographs and
+assistance of a good number of miniature lamp collectors who

-this one also contains estimated values for the pictured lamps.
-In
+contains estimated values for the pictured lamps.
+In addition to

 covered in any of the 3 preceding books, this book contains additional

-serious collectors of the antique lamps) and an interesting section on
+for serious collectors of the antique lamps) and an interesting section

-miniature lamps from Europe (a topic not really dealt with in any of the
+on miniature lamps from Europe (a topic not really dealt with in any of

-other books).
-This book is a valuable addition to the literature of
+the other books).
+This book is a valuable addition to the

-miniature antique lighting.
-Click on the "Buy From Amazon.com" link at
+literature of miniature antique lighting.
+Click on the "Buy From

 |